 Share the post "The ocean and its creatures as art"

-Kim is a Physical Oceanographer at the Joint Institute for the Study of Atmosphere and Ocean at the University of Washington.
-She received her Ph.D. from the University of Washington in 2010.
+Kim is a Senior Oceanographer at Sea-Bird Scientific.
+She received her Ph.D. in Physical Oceanography from the University of Washington in 2010.
 Her goal in life is to throw expensive s**t in the ocean.
-When not at sea, she uses observations from moored, satellite and land-based instruments to understand the pathways that wind and tidal energy take from large (internal tides) to small scales (turbulence).
+When not at sea, she has used observations from moored, satellite and land-based instruments to understand the pathways that wind and tidal energy take from large (internal tides) to small scales (turbulence).
+Her current mission is to make your oceanographic data be the best data it can be.